sapcc/keppel/CONTRIBUTING.md

 ## Code structure

-Once compiled, Limes is only a single binary containing subcommands for the various components.
+Once compiled, Keppel is only a single binary containing subcommands for the various components.
 This reduces the size of the compiled application dramatically since a lot of code is shared.
 The main entrypoint is in `main.go`, from which everything else follows.